jjjkkyz/NU-NeRF/README.md

 pip install -r requirements
 ```
 #### Step 2.
 Install PyMesh and nvdiffrast and python-optix
+In this project, we use PyMesh to calculate the curvature used for non-zero thickness stage 2 reconstruction.
 PyMesh currently only support Linux(If you try to install it on Windows, it may get REALLY messy)
 Since PyMesh is not actively maintained now, we use part of @bhacha ‘s fork to solve some problems.
 PLEASE Make sure your default CXX complier is g++-9, otherwise tbb compiling will produce an error.